 Rattlesnake Soup…Yes, I said rattlesnake

 This recipe has a special place in my heart.
-That is mostly because I personally shot this rattle snake as it was making an attempt to attack me.
+That is mostly because I personally shot this rattlesnake as it was making an attempt to attack me.
 It reiterates the “eat or be eaten” phrase.
 I was out dove hunting in the mountains near San Diego.
 I spent the day wandering about various clearings, gazing into the sky, looking for doves, and not really paying attention to the ground where I was walking.
 I know, rookie mistake.
 Because it is prime time for rattlesnakes here in Southern California and I should have known better.

 After we visited a couple of properties without incident, we then decide to check out one last spot before we headed home for the day.
 I noticed some birds using a ridge line as cover and decided we should cut across a small hill to reach the area.
-As we began to climb up the hill and I had one of the most odd feelings I have ever had.
+As we began to climb up the hill and I had one of the odd feelings I have ever had.
 Do you know when you feel like something is going to definitely happen?
-Something you didn’t predict but it hits you like a 20lbs mallet to the side of the head saying, “this is going to happen.”
-I had my moment as I looked to the ground cover and thought, “This would be a great place to live if I were a rattlesnake.
-I should probably keep and eye out.”
+Something you didn’t predict but it hits you like a 20lbs mallet to the side of the head saying, “This is going to happen.”
+I had my moment as I looked at the ground cover and thought, “This would be a great place to live if I were a rattlesnake.
+I should probably keep an eye out.”
 I had taken no more than two steps as I crossed over the crest of the hill when I saw it.
 Our eyes met and we both startled each other.

 Listen to our Podcast